keen/keen-js/docs/visualization/README.md

 ## Custom Visualizations

-If you want to create custom visualizations with our SDK, then read on!
-All of our query capabilities are exposed by API, so you can use Keen IO with any charting library.
+There are lots of other great data exploration tools out there.
+All of our query capabilities are exposed by API, so you can use Keen IO with any charting library to create custom visualizations.

-It's super easy to [extract your Keen IO data](https://keen.io/docs/data-analysis/extractions/#extraction-to-file), or a filtered set of data, into a CSV file that you can work with in Excel, Tableau, [Data Hero](https://datahero.com/blog/2013/10/24/analyzing-keen-io-events-in-datahero/), or any other tool of your choice.
+It's also super easy to [extract your Keen IO data](https://keen.io/docs/data-analysis/extractions/#extraction-to-file), or a filtered set of data, into a CSV file that you can work with in Excel, Tableau, [Data Hero](https://datahero.com/blog/2013/10/24/analyzing-keen-io-events-in-datahero/), or any other tool of your choice.

 Below are examples to help you create: